Biocommunication (science)

-Biocommunication of fungi demonstrates that mycelia communication integrates interspecific sign-mediated interactions between fungal organisms soil bacteria and plant root cells without which plant nutrition could not be organized.
+Biocommunication of fungi demonstrates that mycelia communication integrates interspecific sign-mediated interactions between fungal organisms, soil bacteria and plant root cells without which plant nutrition could not be organized.
 Biocommunication of Ciliates identifies the various levels and motifs of communication in these unicellular eukaryotes.
-Biocommunication of Archaea represents keylevels of sign-mediated interactions in the evolutionarily oldest akaryotes.
-Biocommunication of Phages demonstrates that the most abundant living agents on this planet coordinate and organize by sign-mediated interactions.
+Biocommunication of Archaea represents key levels of sign-mediated interactions in the evolutionarily oldest akaryotes.
+Biocommunication of phages demonstrates that the most abundant living agents on this planet coordinate and organize by sign-mediated interactions.
 Biocommunication is the essential tool to coordinate behavior of various cell types of immune systems.